Rescues on Aconcagua

 Life at high-altitude can be tedious at times, but our team is always prepared for emergencies on the mountain.

 Knowing when to go down and relying on the guides

-Some people may not acclimatise well to altitude and for them it is simply not worth continuing if it is likely to be injurious to your health.
-“The mountain is always there” may be a cliché, but it is true though saying that our acclimatisation program has proved very successful over the years on the mountain and few people have had to go down purely due to altitude.
-If you did have to go down then the Guides will assist you all the time.
-If you are clearly sick and unable to make your own judgement then they will take you down and you will be in good hands.
+Some people may not acclimatise well to altitude and for them, it is simply not worth continuing if it is likely to be injurious to your health.
+“The mountain is always there” may be a cliché, but it is true.
+With that being said, our acclimatisation program has proved very successful over the years on the mountain and few people have had to abandon their summit plans purely due to altitude.
+If you did have to go down, our guides are prepared to assist you.
+They also recognize when you are unable to make decisions for yourself and you are in good hands.

-Medical Support: During your climb you will have to undergo two medical checks at Base Camp and must be completed successfully before you are allowed to proceed.
+During your climb, you will have to undergo two medical checks at Base Camp.
+You must complete both successfully before you are allowed to proceed.
 Arterial oxygen saturation, heart rate and blood pressure measurements will be taken.
-In addition, you will also be asked questions about long term medical problems, as well as any altitude related symptoms that you may be suffering from at that time.
+In addition, you will also be asked questions about long-term medical problems, as well as any altitude related symptoms that you may be suffering from at that time.

 Beware!
 Several individuals have been prevented from climbing the mountain as a result of high blood pressure.